 - Topics – fantasy.
-Creating a mysterious character and giving that character a name (year 1) Who lives inside the Warty Tree?
+Creating a mysterious character and giving that character a name (year 1).
+Who lives inside the Warty Tree?
 In The Little White Sprite a boy goes through through a hole, into the hollow inside a strange tree.
 Creating a mysterious place where you enter another world, in the tradition of Alice in Wonderland.
-Here is a cut-out tree with a hole and children acting out what happens next with puppet characters.
-Story openers (year 2)
+Here's a video clip, done in conjunction with NAPE, showing a workshop based on The Little White Sprite for year 1 & 2 pupils

 - Mythical beasts/ fairy tales.
 In Selkie a boy makes friends with a seal that can change into a girl and back again into a seal.
 If you met a creature like that what would you want to know about it?
-Big questions, open questions, philosophy
+Big questions, open questions, philosophy.
+I also use Tom Finger and The Little White Sprite in a workshop, 'Mysterious Creatures and Story Openers', to show how a story is constructed, developed and edited (years 3&4)

 - Topics -water/ seaside.
-The sea setting of Selkie can be used to inspire pupils to write about a beach they know.
+I use We're Going to Build a Dam and Flood in a workshop that explores these themes both factually and imaginatively.
+Also, the sea setting of Selkie can be used to inspire pupils to write about a beach they know.
 Place as a starting point for individual stories, (years 5&6) or story settings (years 3&4)

 - The magic of transformation inspiring pupils’ own selkie stories.
 Creating a character and structuring a narrative (years 5&6) Here is a page of a story inspired by a year 6 pupil at West Chiltington Primary School

 - Story boards and sea adventures: illustration-led stories inspired by Zoe’s Boat.
 The pictures in this book are in graphic format and ideal for inspiring pupils to create their own story board narratives, Explorer's Ship's Log (years 5&6) or Land Ahoy binocular frame pictures (years 3&4)